Skip to content

 • each command is a documented workflow, not an opaque prompt

-• navigator workflows orchestrate locally and delegate focused leaf work
+• navigator workflows orchestrate locally and delegate focused leaf work with literal <delegate> blocks

 /ask